 Organized Baseball appealed Judge Stafford's decision to the United States Court of Appeals for the District of Columbia, claiming that the judge had been wrong in ruling that baseball constituted a form of commerce, and thus that the Sherman Act should not have applied.
 The Appeals Court overturned the lower court's ruling, stating that the Baltimore franchise was engaged in the purely intrastate business of baseball exhibitions: "(the game) is local in both its beginning and in its end".
 When the case was further appealed to the Supreme Court, Chief Justice William Howard Taft assigned the task of writing the ruling to Oliver Wendell Holmes, who agreed with the analysis provided by appellate Judge Constantine J. Smyth on this issue.
 As Holmes stated in his decision, "the decision of the Court of Appeals went to the root of the case and if correct makes it unnecessary to consider other serious difficulties in the way of the plaintiff's recovery".
 Judge Holmes' opinion has since been criticized quite consistently in legal circles, with most observers considering that he made his ruling simply to maintain a quaint and outdated vision of the national pastime as a game unsullied by the realities of modern business.
 However, the decision was twice challenged in subsequent cases, Toolson v.
 New York Yankees, Inc. in 1953 and Flood v.
 Kuhn in 1972, but was not overturned, even though the idea that a professional baseball game was a purely local concern was widely ridiculed, including by dissenting Supreme Court judges.
 As Judge Harry Blackmun put it in his ruling on the Curt Flood challenge, the ruling was "an aberration, albeit an established one".

-The antitrust exemption granted by the ruling has allowed Major League Baseball to engage in practices that would likely have been unacceptable in other contexts, and it remains controversial to this day.
+The antitrust exemption granted by the 1922 ruling has allowed Major League Baseball to engage in practices that would likely have been unacceptable in other contexts, and it remains controversial to this day.
 It is a common talking point for politicians unhappy with a decision by MLB to state that they will work to pass a law to overturn the exemption.
-However, other professional sports leagues do not have such an exemption, and operate in a manner that is not very different from professional baseball, so it is difficult to pinpoint what exactly would change of the exemption did not exist.
+However, other professional sports leagues do not have such an exemption, and operate in a manner that is not very different from professional baseball, so it is difficult to pinpoint what exactly would change if the exemption did not exist.
 Even more so that it is understood that a serious challenge could well overturn a ruling that has few defenders, even within the legal profession.

 - Samuel A. Alito, Jr.: "The Origins of the Baseball Antitrust Exemption: Federal Baseball Club of Baltimore, Inc. v.
 National League of Professional Baseball Players", in The Baseball Research Journal, SABR, Volume 38, Number 2 (Fall 2009), pp. 86-93.